Axivion Suite – the complete solution

 Analyses conducted by the Axivion Suite can be configured so that they run automatically for the software under analysis.
 This facilitates integration into your CI environment.

 You can obtain the analysis results automatically via the Reporting API.
 From this, you can generate your own reports and also edit them using your pre-existing reporting tools.

 The Web User Interface makes available all the information from the analysis via a browser interface.
 This enables you to integrate any IDEs you like into the workflow.

 The Axivion Suite uses the command line interfaces of your version management tools for purposes such as obtaining information on version differences and authors.
 Straight out of the box, the Axivion Suite supports standard version management tools, such as Subversion®, Git™, IBM® Rational® Team Concert®/ClearCase®, Perforce®, etc.

-The Axivion Suite includes plugins for Microsoft® Visual Studio® and Eclipse™-based IDEs.
+The Axivion Suite includes plugins for Microsoft® Visual Studio®, Visual Studio Code and Eclipse™-based IDEs.
 The plugins support developers by analysing issues and displaying them directly in the IDE on the workstation computer.
 The analysis can be performed both in the devops toolchain and on the developers workstation to provide short feedback cycles to the software engineers.